MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

 ```
 ### Wrapping function for collecting all story links

 We use another wrapper function to avoid polluting main.
 This function takes a list of issue links and the path to a pickle file of story links (if this file exists).

 For each issue:
 - if a list of story links already exists, load it from the pickle
-- requests the issue page for the current issue as HTML
+- request the issue page for the current issue as HTML
-- finds a link to every story in that issue
+- find a link to every story in that issue
-- append these story links to the existing list of stories
+- append these story links to the existing list of story links
 - save the updated list of story links as a pickle

 The pickle file helps preserve state between processing each issue, so that if an error is encountered we don't have to request every issue again.